The Wench Is Dead

-The Wench Is Dead is a historical crime novel by Colin Dexter, the eighth novel in the Inspector Morse series.
+The Wench Is Dead is a partially historical crime novel by Colin Dexter, the eighth novel in the Inspector Morse series.
 The novel received the Gold Dagger Award in 1989.

 Plot summary

 Inspector Morse is admitted to the John Radcliffe Hospital in Oxford with a perforated ulcer.
 Early the next morning, another patient in the same ward, Colonel Wilfred Deniston, dies.
 In the evening, Morse is visited by Detective Sergeant Lewis, who brings him two books to read: a study of crime and punishment in mid-19th-century Shropshire (chosen by Mrs Lewis) and a salacious paperback titled The Blue Ticket (chosen by Lewis himself).
 Later, Colonel Deniston's widow gives Morse a booklet written by Deniston and titled Murder on the Oxford Canal, about a 19th-century murder case.

 Morse reads Deniston's book (the text of which, divided into four parts, is reproduced in full over the course of the novel).
 It tells the story of the death in 1859 of 38-year-old Joanna Franks, who was found drowned in the Oxford Canal at Duke's Cut, close to Oxford.
 She had been a passenger on the "fly" boat Barbara Bray, travelling from Liverpool to join her husband, Charles Franks, an ostler, who had obtained a new job in London.
 The boat's crew comprised Jack 'Rory' Oldfield, the captain; Alfred Musson (alias Brotherton); Walter Towns (alias Thorold); and a "boy", Thomas Wootton.
 All four were charged with Franks' rape and murder.
 The charges against Wootton were dropped, but Oldfield, Musson and Towns were found guilty and sentenced to death.
 Towns received a last-minute reprieve and was transported to Australia, but Oldfield and Musson were publicly hanged.
 As Morse reads, he develops doubts about the evidence presented at the trial, and the soundness of the verdict.